New York University College of Arts and Science: Publications and journalism clubs

 The College of Arts and Science runs several student journalism clubs and publication with the Arthur L. Carter Journalism Institute, including Washington Square News, NYU Local, Washington Square Local, and the literary journals Washington Square Review and The Minetta Review.
 The university also associated (though not officially affiliated) with the campus comedy magazine, The Plague, which started to poke fun at popular culture as well as campus life and the idiosyncrasies of NYU in 1978.

 The university also runs a radio station WNYU-FM 89.1, which broadcasts to the entire New York metropolitan area.

 Secret societies

-Several undergraduate secret societies have existed at the College of Arts & Science.
+Several undergraduate secret societies have existed at the College of Arts and Science.
 Starting in 1832, the Philomathean Society and the Eucleian Society were formed, making rivals of each other.
 When the Philomathean Society died out, its remnants formed the Andiron Club in 1904.
 The most selective and famous club on campus is the Red Dragon Society, founded in 1898, which continues to exist to this day.
 Many notable NYU alumni have been members of these secret societies, including Elmer Ellsworth Brown, Howard Cann, John Harvey Kellogg, Walter Reed, and Frederic Tuten.
 Edgar Allan Poe was an occasional guest at the Eucleian Society.